 I spent too much time this past weekend paying attention to the NFL draft.
-Television coverage of the two day event really isn’t “must see TV,” but there were some surprises.
+Of course, television coverage of the two-day event isn’t “must-see TV,” but there were some surprises.
 One of them involved the fourth pick of the draft.

-The Jets got their lineman, but missed out on the marquee name quarterback.
+The Jets got their lineman but missed out on the marquee name quarterback.
 It wasn’t an exciting choice, but probably a good move.
-We’ve been hearing for months about changes to the infrastructure of Google, which is almost equally exciting.
-You know the lineman is going to help the team a lot, but you really wished they picked that flashy quarterback or speedy running back.
+We’ve heard for months about changes to the infrastructure of Google, which is almost equally exciting.
+You know the lineman will help the team a lot, but you wished they picked that flashy quarterback or speedy running back.

 There’s nothing quite like a good infrastructure on a search engine.
 It isn’t quite the same as an update, but it opens up a lot of possibilities.

 The changes on Bigdaddy are relatively subtle (less ranking changes and more infrastructure changes).
 Most of the changes are under the hood, and this infrastructure prepares the framework for future improvements throughout the year.
 If you see a webspam or quality issue, let us know to work on it.

 We’ve heard that word, infrastructure, a lot about Google’s recent Big Daddy rollout but not a lot about what the folks at the Googleplex mean by it.
 Except that it’s supposed to give them a lot of flexibility to try out some different things.

 We know what a lineman does and that a good one can make it easier for a quarterback to try different things and running back to dash off some great runs.
 But, what does an infrastructure change do for a search engine?
 The chances are that Google will keep some of the details of their infrastructure change quiet, but a recent patent granted to Microsoft gives us a look at something that could be considered an infrastructure update.